 An RN Resident will not be eligible for transfer to another unit/department until two years from the completion of their orientation, except with Administrative approval.

-Initial Classes - 40 hours
+Initial Cohort Classes

-Survive & Thrive - 44 hours
+Survive & Thrive Classes

 This program focuses on the introduction of the RN resident to the world of mentoring.
 The RN resident will learn the difference between a mentor and a preceptor, and will receive guidance in the determination of a mentor.
 The mentor and RN resident will receive instruction, support, and encouragement regarding their relationship.
 The program is facilitated by the Mentor Team.